mwojnars/hypertag/README.md

 with a tagged block, which is not possible with the basic syntax.
 The code below renders empty string instead of raising an exception:

-    ? b : a href=$cars['ford'].url | the "a" tag fails because cars['ford'] has no "url"
+    ? b : a href=$cars.url | the "a" tag fails because "cars" has no "url"

 The "try" block is particularly useful when combined with expression
-_qualifiers_: "optional" (`?`) and "obligatory" (`!`), placed at the end of (sub)expressions to mark that a given piece of calculation:
+_qualifiers_: "optional" (`?`) and "obligatory" (`!`), placed at the end of (sub)expressions to mark that a given piece of calculation either:

-- can be ignored (replaced with `''`) if it fails with an exception (`?`),
+- can be ignored (replaced with `''`) if it fails with an exception (`?`); or
-- or must be non-empty (not false), otherwise an exception is raised (`!`).
+- must be non-empty (not false), otherwise an exception is raised (`!`).

 Together, these language constructs provide fine-grained control over data post-processing, sanitization and display.
-They can be used to test against availability of particular elements of input data (keys in dictionaries, attributes of objects) and to easily create alternative paths of calculation that will handle multiple edge cases at once.
+They can be used to verify the availability of particular elements of input data (keys in dictionaries, attributes of objects) and to easily create alternative paths of calculation that will handle multiple edge cases, all at once.

     try | Price of Opel is {cars['opel']? or cars['audi'] * 0.8}

-In the code above, the price of Opel is not present in the dictionary, but thanks to the "optional" qualifier `?`, a KeyError is caught early and a fallback is used to approximate the price from another entry.
+In the above code, the price of Opel is not present in the dictionary, but thanks to the "optional" qualifier `?`, a KeyError is caught early, and a fallback is used to approximate the price from another entry.
 The output:

     Price of Opel is 64000.0

-The "obligatory" qualifier `!` can be used to check that a variable has a non-default (non-empty) value, and adapt the displayed message accordingly without using complicated if-else tests:
+The "obligatory" qualifier `!` can be used to verify that a variable has a non-default (non-empty) value, and adapt the displayed message accordingly, with no need for much more verbose if-else tests:

     %display name='' price=0
         try  | Product "$name!" costs {price}!.